Jeremy123W/AB-Testing-Bayesian-vs-Frequentist/README.md

 contains the bayesian vs frequentist A/B test comparison.

 Conversion_Count_map.html, Conversion_Mean_map.html, and Missed_Conversion_map.html are interactive maps that
 can be opened in any internet browser.
+I recommend downloading the repo, it is easier to open these files.
 Graphs/Visuals from the A/B price test comparison are also included.

 The scripts directory contains all the python scripts I used for this project.